We provide online therapy to high achievers in New York.

 Perfectionism:

-In their quest to shield themselves from criticism, children may don the armor of perfectionism, striving for unattainable standards in a desperate bid for validation.
-Like tightrope walkers teetering on the edge of failure, they tiptoe through life, terrified of making even the slightest misstep.
-Every project, every task becomes a high-stakes performance, with failure looming like a specter in the shadows.
-And when inevitably they fall short of perfection, the self-flagellation begins anew, driven by the effects of constant criticism in childhood that compel them to prove their worth.
+In their quest to shield themselves from criticism, children might put on the armor of perfectionism, trying for these unattainable standards in a sort of desperate bid for validation.
+It’s almost like tightrope walkers teetering on the edge of failure, they tiptoe through life, scared of making even the tiniest misstep .
+Every project, every task turns into a high stakes performance, and failure is hanging around like a specter, in the shadows.
+Then, when they inevitably don’t match the imagined “perfect” result , the self-flagellation starts up again, fueled by the way persistent criticism in childhood seems to push them to prove their worth over and over, kind of endlessly, until it sticks.

 Anxiety and Depression: